Sanian-Creations/Sanian-Creations/README.md

 ---

 ## About me
 I am a programmer.
-For programming you need: A text editor and a compiler.
-Anything aside from that is not programming and I hate it because it prevents me from doing actual programming.
+For programming you need a text editor and a compiler.
+Anything else is not programming and I hate it because it prevents me from doing programming.

 ### Stuff that sucks
 * Software that's: